'If I can't have her no one will' - killer who shot partner gets 12 years' jail

 Tessa said they had to bury their mother a day later than planned as they didn't want to bury her on her birthday.

-They spoke how much happier she had been in the weeks preceding her death; reconnecting with old friends, playing sport and laughing.
+They spoke of how much happier she had been in the weeks preceding her death; reconnecting with old friends, playing sport and laughing.

-She said they knew what went on their relationship and tried to get her out of it but had to wait until she was ready.
+She said they knew what went on in their relationship and tried to get her out of it but had to wait until she was ready.

 "We hope we never see you again," her daughter told Wallace.

-Wallace and Leigh Wallace, 50, who were first cousins, had been in an on and off again relationship since 2014.
+Flint Wallace and Leigh Wallace, 50, who were first cousins, had been in an on and off again relationship since 2014.

 The pair drove to their counselling session together and left at 12.15pm.

-Once back at the property, Wallace was sitting in the driver's seat when he fired a rifle at Leigh Wallace, who was sitting beside him, hitting her in the head.
+Once back at the property, Flint Wallace was sitting in the driver's seat when he fired a rifle at Leigh Wallace, who was sitting beside him, hitting her in the head.

 He then turned the gun on himself, firing a shot up under his chin into his head, suffering serious injuries.

-Wallace, who was on bail for assaulting his partner at the time, then called a family member and told him he "had done something stupid".
+Flint Wallace, who was on bail for assaulting his partner at the time, then called a family member and told him he "had done something stupid".

 Family members arrived within 15 minutes to find blood coming from the grandmother's mouth.
 They grabbed the gun off Wallace.